 What is Chantilly Cream?

-In short, Chantilly, also known as “Crème Chantilly,” is sweetened whipped cream.
+Chantilly, also known as "Crème Chantilly," is sweetened whipped cream.
 Hence, some distinguish Chantilly from whipped cream because it is sweeter than whipped cream.
-That is why some treat Chantilly and Whipped Cream as synonymous, and refer to both simply as whipped cream.
-Others, however, separate Chantilly from whipped cream generally on a defining characteristic, its sweetness.
+That is why some treat Chantilly and Whipped Cream as synonymous and refer to both simply as whipped cream.
+Others, however, generally separate Chantilly from whipped cream on a defining characteristic: its sweetness.

-Historically, Chantilly’s interconnection with whipped cream can be traced back to 1700s France, and is often mistakingly tied to François Vatel, who was the maître d’hôtel at the Château de Chantilly in the previous century.
-Only begging in the 1900s, did the words “crème Chantilly,” “crème de Chantilly,” “crème à la Chantilly,” or “crème fouettée à la Chantilly,” begin to appear in public vocabulary.
-For all that, Chantilly is my personal go-to in comparison to regular whipped cream because I find the elevated sweetness to have a better taste and make a better accompaniment to baked desserts.
+Historically, Chantilly's interconnection with whipped cream can be traced back to 1700s France and is often mistakingly tied to François Vatel, who was the maître d'hôtel at the Château de Chantilly in the previous century.
+Only begging in the 1900s, did the words "crème Chantilly," "crème de Chantilly," "crème à la Chantilly," or "crème fouettée à la Chantilly," begin to appear in public vocabulary.

 What is Whipped Cream?